 The GTW embedding algorithm takes as input application code P, watermark code W, secret keys ω_1 and ω_2 , and integers m and n.
 GTW{SM} uses a smaller and simpler set of parameters.
-Values of m and nare inferred from P, W, and ω_1 .
+Values of m and n are inferred from P, W, and ω_1 .
 The clustering step (Section 4.4) is unkeyed, so ω_2 is unused.
 Thus, our implementation takes as input application code P, a secret key ω , and a watermark value.

-Figure 2(a) gives an overview of the GTW{SM} embedding process which proceeds in the following steps:
+The GTW{SM} embedding process proceeds through these steps: